Chalco extends offer for SouthGobi amid political opposition

 SouthGobi shares last traded at C$4 apiece in Toronto.

-The proposed deal has the backing of SouthGobi’s majority shareholder, Ivanhoe Mines Ltd, but it faced political opposition within Mongolia almost immediately, which is getting wary about the growing Chinese presence in its mining sector.
+The proposed deal has the backing of SouthGobi’s majority shareholder, Ivanhoe Mines Ltd (IVN.TO), but it faced political opposition within Mongolia almost immediately, which is getting wary about the growing Chinese presence in its mining sector.

 Authorities in the resource-rich country threatened to revoke SouthGobi’s mining licenses and the government outlined plans to enact new investment rules that would allow it to review deals involving foreign companies with assets in the country.